 - Install wall grips in the shower, tub, and toilet.
 These will not only help to prevent falls, but also allow seniors to retain independence in the restroom.

 - Install a fold-down seat or bench in the shower so they can rest and relax.

 - Install a hand-held shower head to make self-cleaning a much easier process.

 - Install plenty of light in the shower stall.

 Give Them the Help They Need

-At Phoenix Home Care in Loveland, Colorado, we have trained and certified caregivers ready to help you or your loved one maintain independence and safety at home.
+At Phoenix Home Care, we have trained and certified caregivers ready to help you or your loved one maintain independence and safety at home.
 We can provide the assistance they need to navigate day-to-day life safely.
-If you live in the Loveland area, contact our office at 970-716-6010 to discuss home care options available to your family.
+Contact us or call 1-888-830-2388 to discuss home care options available to your family.